semuconsulting/pynmeagps/README.md

 ```
 1. attribute names must be unique within each message class
+2. avoid reserved names 'msgID', 'talker', 'payload', 'checksum'.
-2. attribute types must be one of the valid types (IN, DE, CH, etc.)
+3. attribute types must be one of the valid types (IN, DE, CH, etc.)
-3. repeating groups must be defined as a tuple ('numr', {dict}), where:
+4. repeating groups must be defined as a tuple ('numr', {dict}), where:
    'numr' is either:
      a. an integer representing a fixed number of repeats e.g. 32
      b. a string representing the name of a preceding attribute containing the number of repeats e.g. 'numSv'